tarwn/lessthandot-hugo/blogs/content/posts/2008-09-05-centos-postfix-mysql-and-a-typo.md

 phantom postfix/smtpd[8736]: fatal: unsupported dictionary type: mysql ...
 ```
-mmmm&#8230; now, that looks familiar.. wasn&#8217;t that a problem I faced when setting up this mail server?
-The problem that centos repositories only provide the standard postfix rpm which doesn&#8217;t have mysql support compiled in?
+mmmm… now, that looks familiar.. wasn't that a problem I faced when setting up this mail server?
+The problem that centos repositories only provide the standard postfix rpm which doesn't have mysql support compiled in?
 But, it has been working for ages.. why is it failing now ?
-Hold on.. let me check what exactly was updated again recently&#8230;
+Hold on.. let me check what exactly was updated again recently…

 ```text
 [root@phantom ~]# tail /var/log/yum.log